BearyNatural/ObsidianVault/Linux/My practice steps/My answers.md

 			4. tar -xf /opt/SAMPLE0001.tar
 	23. D6:Configure the swap partition on new drive so that it does not* become attached automatically at boot time.
 		1. Answer:
+			1. fdisk /dev/disk [if using additional drive]
+				1. n - p - # -  - +1G [set partition]
+				2. t - 82 [to change the type to swap]
+				3. p - w [to see the changes and to write the changes]
+				4. other ways:
-			1. fallocate -l 1G /swapfile
+					1. fallocate -l 1G /swapfile [if using system ebs]
-			2. mkswap /swapfile
+			3. mkswap /swapfile
-			3. swapon /swapfile
+			4. swapon /swapfile
-			4. swapon --show
+			5. swapon --show
 	24. D6:Configure the system so that the existing filesystem that corresponds to /staging gets persistently mounted in read-only mode.
 		1. Answer:
-			1. mount -r /dev/vg01/lv01 /mnt/backup
+			1. mount -r /dev/xvdd /staging
+			2. vi /etc/fstab
+				1. UUID= /staging ext4 defaults 0 2
 - Linux Foundation Prac Exam: run the setup.sh + 1x10gebs + 3 x 4gebs
 	1. As the Linux system administration of AVC company you have been getting complaints about the performance of some of the Linux servers used by your development team.
 After investigating the source of these performance issues you realise the number of running processes started by users is too high.
 		1. Set a limit on the number of processes users of the 'developer' group can start to 20.